All spark plugs wear out as they age and at some point, will cause spark plug problems.

 How Do You Pick, The Correct Spark Plug For Your Engine

-One of the most common problems car owners experience, when it comes to changing spark plugs is; knowing what spark plug to buy.
-There are just so many to pick from.
+One of the most common problems vehicle owners experience, is knowing what spark plug to buy.
+Because, there are just so many brands to pick from.

-The obvious solution is, to check your car’s manufacturer and see what type they recommend.
-The manufacturer knows best, what your car’s engine needs and what spark plug can meet those needs exactly.
+The obvious solution is, to check your vehicle’s manufacturer and see what type they recommend.
+The manufacturer knows best, what your engine needs and what spark plug can meet those needs exactly.

 Basic Spark Plug Replacement